felipez3r0/openclasses/Examples/Classes/Class02/README.md

 > Examples and how write HTML in any text editor (2 hours)

-Some simple pages built in Notepad or any preferred text editor (in order to show how easy it is to build an HTML file)
+Some simple pages built in Notepad or any preferred text editor (in order to show how easy it is to build an HTML file).

 ## Relevant Links